Solar Resource Loss¶

 )

-# Filter to only the dates that belong to this target_pxx group
+# Filter to dates belonging to this target_pxx group

 )